 A home equity sharing agreement, often called an HEA loan, is another option for buying an RV.
 Unlike home equity loans and lines of credit, a typical home equity agreement allows you to receive money for a portion of your home’s future sales price without paying interest on a loan.

-Similar to home equity loans and lines of credit, an HEA will likely require closing costs to be paid upfront or deducted from the proceeds.
-However, no additional funds are needed to close the transaction, and you don’t owe any money until you sell your home.
+Similar to home equity loans and lines of credit, an HEA will likely require an upfront payment of the closing costs or a deduction from the proceeds.
+However, no additional funds are needed to close the transaction, and you don’t owe any money until the end of the term, or you sell your home.

-A HEA is best for people with a fair, poor, or bad credit score, those who don’t have money to put down on an RV or don’t want to, or those who want to avoid monthly payments.
-Similar to HELs and HELOCs, it will likely take a few weeks to close the transaction since the HEA company will go through the typical steps required to fully evaluate your property to determine its value and available equity.
-Apply for up to $500K with Unlock.
+Similar to HELOANs and HELOCs, it will likely take a few weeks to a couple of months to close the transaction, as the HEA company will go through the typical steps to fully evaluate your property and determine its value and available equity.

 Cash-Out Home Refinance Loans

 When you have equity in real estate, you can also refinance it to get cash out.
-A cash-out refinance loan can be an especially smart option if you can reduce your current mortgage loan interest rate at the same time.
+A cash-out refinance loan can be an especially smart option if you can use it to finance the RV and reduce your current mortgage loan interest rate at the same time.

 Similar to other home equity lending options, you won’t likely be required to come up with a down payment but will probably have to pay closing costs, which you might be able to roll into the loan.
 It will also take a few weeks to obtain the proceeds while the mortgage lender evaluates your property and prepares the closing documents.

-The interest rate to buy an RV is probably going to be the lowest with a cash-out refinance loan; however, if the interest rate for your entire mortgage goes up, that could offset the benefit.
+The interest rate on an RV loan is likely to be the lowest with a cash-out refinance; however, if the interest rate on your entire mortgage goes up, that could offset the benefit of paying a lower interest rate on the RV.

 You can also refinance your home even if the original mortgage has already been paid off.